thenorden/thenorden/README.md

 ### <div align="center">Hi there 👋 I'm a Full-Stack developer</div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)
+- 🔭 I’m currently working on Full-Stack development projects.

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 👯 I’m willing to collaborate on building communitites, and research projects.

-- ❓ Ask me about anything related to MERN stack and related technologies

 - ⚡ Fun fact: I like to keep my night shift activated 24 x 7